 • Direct cross-functional teams across service areas to deliver complex internal technology programs

-• Led over 20 high-risk projects that had budgets exceeding $2 million
+• Led over 20 high-risk projects with budgets exceeding $2 million

 • Conduct regular audits of IT projects to ensure compliance with company and industry regulations